box/developer.box.com/pages/sign/technical-use-cases/sign-template.md

 ![Signing the document](images/sign-template-name-populated.png)

-The name is now pre-populated, but the `signer` can still change it.
+When the signer views the document, the `signer` can still change it.

 ## Get more information about a template